jones58/LondonBrutalistMap/README.md

 - Updated mobile look of site after some debugging on different screen sizes.
 - I noticed some issues with images not loading, so I decided to download them from the links in the geojson data.
 I ran a python script to do this, and then another script to compress the .webp images down to below 1mb.
 This would improve speed.
 - Abstracting out mapcontrol and customMarker components into separate files from the map component.
 This improves editability.
+- Fixed a build error from incorrect typing.
+- Added a landing page with custom SASS, to improve usability on the site.
+I used local storage to set this to only display on the first visit to the site.
+- Add color variables to SASS, to make them easier to edit.
+- Added a typography SCSS file to extract out of globals and make it easier to edit.
+- Extracted common tailwind styles to scss, to make them easier to edit.

 ## Running on your machine